ALSO CONTAINS NONPLANT FOOD INGREDIENT: 25% ALGAE EXTRACT

 Calcium is the most underestimated nutrient used in agriculture.
 Only nitrogen and potassium are required in larger amounts by plants.

 Ferticell® Calcium 880 Plus is a complex of Calcium carbonate and freshwater algae extract which can be used effectively in foliar applications and most irrigation systems.
-It contains a natural phytohormone package consisting of unicellular algae cells extracts to encourage biological activity in the plant.
+It contains a natural package of unicellular algae cell extracts to encourage biological activity in the plant.
 The algae cells act as a facilitator of mobility for the Calcium molecule in the plant, and provide the fastest and most efficient assimilation of Calcium possible.

 Calcium 880 Plus is processed under pharmaceutical guidelines, providing for the highest quality Calcium available.
 The Calcium carbonate is mined, and processed to a size of less than one micron.
 This extremely small particle size increases the surface area of Calcium when applied to a crop, helping to increase the rate and volume of assimilation, and the mobility of the Calcium once assimilated by the plant.